Skip to main content

 Advanced: ImageObject Schema

-Honestly?
 Most stores don't need this.
-Shopify's built-in Product schema works great for 95% of stores.
-Only bother with ImageObject if you're in a crazy competitive niche and need every possible edge.
+Shopify's built-in Product schema is sufficient for the vast majority of e-commerce sites.
+ImageObject is only necessary for highly competitive niches where you need every possible optimization.

 Google Image Search Optimization